evrythng/evrythng-cli/README.md

 Authentication is provided in two ways.

-1. Using the `operator` command to store Operator API Keys associated with different accounts and regions in the user's `~/.evrythng-cli-config` file.
+1. Using the `operators` command to store Operator API Keys associated with different accounts and regions in the user's `~/.evrythng-cli-config` file.
    Any request that can be done as an Operator is done with the currently selected Operator.